Enlarged tonsils and adenoids in children may result from infections but may be normal.

 Enlarged tonsils and adenoids are considered a problem when they cause more serious problems such as the following:

 Chronic ear infections Chronic Middle Ear Infection in Children Chronic middle ear infection results from recurring infections that may damage the eardrum or lead to formation of a cholesteatoma, which in turn promotes more infection.
-Chronic middle ear... read more and hearing loss Hearing Impairment in Children Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more : These problems result from blockage of the eustachian tube and fluid accumulation in the middle ear.
+Chronic middle ear... read more and hearing loss Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more : These problems result from blockage of the eustachian tube and fluid accumulation in the middle ear.

 Weight loss or lack of weight gain: Children may not eat sufficiently because of pain resulting from infections or because breathing takes constant physical effort.